PgDoorman vs PgBouncer vs Odyssey

 • You need transaction_timeout enforced by the pooler.
 Use PgBouncer 1.25+.

-For prepared statements in transaction mode, Patroni HA without external proxies, multithreaded throughput, and zero-downtime restarts, PgDoorman is the closer fit.
+For prepared statements in transaction mode, Patroni HA without external proxies, multi-threaded throughput in a single shared pool, and binary upgrades that migrate live sessions, PgDoorman is the closer fit.